Merkel hopeful of swift economic recovery at EU summit | DW | 25.06.2021

 Gwendoline Delbos-Corfield, a French Member of the European Parliament and the parliament's Rapporteur on the rule of law in Hungary, told DW the idea of the law was to make sure people "only see the heterosexual way of living in a very conservative and rigid way".

-Luxembourg's Prime Ministerr Xavier Bettel said on Friday that only Slovenia and Poland had sided with Hungary over the contentious law.
+Luxembourg's Prime Minister Xavier Bettel said on Friday that only Slovenia and Poland had sided with Hungary over the contentious law.

 At the conclusion of the summit, Ursula von der Leyen described the conversations around the law as "very personal" and "emotional, because it is about people's lives."